 Fiscally sponsored projects are welcome to run their own application, posting, review and selection process.
-At minimum, CS&S needs to keep documentation of applications received.
-CS&S can set up an application form on Airtable, by request to fsp at codeforsociety.org.
+At minimum, projects must keep documentation of applications received.
+Projects have access to Greenhouse to support their hiring processes, and can be added as users by request to fsp at codeforsociety.org.

-CS&S core team hires use an Airtable portal to track hiring processes for each position.
-The operations team will work in collaboration with the department that is hiring to create a new portal.
+CS&S core team hires are managed in Greenhouse.
+The operations team will work in collaboration with the department that is hiring to support their job administration needs.

 CS&S core team job postings follow a template, which can be adapted by fiscally sponsored projects to suit their hiring needs.

 All FSP job postings must be shared with your FSP manager and approved by the CS&S operations team.